 Check-in is in the Auburn University Student Center from 7:45 am-8:15 am.
 Please plan to arrive a little before this to allow time to park and get to the Student Center.
 More information about session specific directions from the parking location will be included in an email to the student’s Auburn email address a week before the session.

 Parking for SOS varies by session so click here for more information.
 All new students attending SOS will receive a guest parking pass for their session in their confirmation packet.
 If you did not receive a parking pass, SOS Staff will have some in the parking lot before check in.

-Please notify our office as early as possible if you have specific dietary needs, physical limitations or other concerns that may affect your orientation day.
-We also encourage you to contact the Office of Accessibility at 334-844-2096 (V/TTY) to register your accommodation needs.
-Students who require accommodations are encouraged to notify the SOS Staff as early as possible to allow adequate time for accommodations to be made.
-This includes mobility concerns, dietary needs, health conditions or communication needs.
+Please notify our office as early as possible if you or your family members have specific dietary needs, physical limitations or other concerns which may affect your orientation day.
+We also encourage you to contact the Office of Accessibility at 334-844-2096 (V/TTY) to register your accommodation needs if applicable.

 Questions About My Academics

 No. The Pre-Orientation Modules will help faciliate communicate with your advisor before you attend SOS so you can know what to register for your first semester.
 There will also be a designated time during your SOS session to speak with your academic advisor, learn more information about your specific college or school, and discuss your major’s requirements.